Bruno-Gallani/case_trust.rocks/README.md

 - The official <a href="https://developers.google.com/sheets/api/quickstart/python">Google Sheets API documentation</a> was used as a reference for building this app.

 The requirements for running the presented script are:
-- <a href="https://www.microsoft.com/pt-br/software-download/">Windows 8.1</a> or higher, preferentially the <a href="https://www.microsoft.com/pt-br/software-download/">Windows 10</a> version;
 - <a href="https://www.python.org/downloads/">Python 3</a> installed, preferentially the most recent version;
 - Download the uploaded files in the repository: <a href="./credentials.json">**credentials.json**</a>; <a href="./solution_script.py">**solution_script.py**</a>, and <a href="./requirements.txt">**requirements.txt**</a>;
 - Download the libraries presented on the file <a href="./requirements.txt">**requirements.txt**</a>.